T-Hub and Renault Nissan Technology & Business Center India (RNTBCI) Collaborate to Drive Innovation in India's Tech Ecosystem - ExBulletin

 Through this collaboration, T-Hub start-ups will have the opportunity to receive mentorship from Renault-Nissan Tech experts, participate in paid PoC projects, and pitch their innovative solutions to Renault-Nissan management.
 This exchange of knowledge and resources will enable start-ups to further develop their products and reach out to potential customers and investors.

 RNTBCI Managing Director Debasis Neogi said today’s mobility market is moving at a disruptive pace with innovation as a key business strategy.
 Innovation helps companies grow, differentiate themselves from their competitors, and keep their bottom line.
 It is important to tap into the technological potential of India’s burgeoning startup ecosystem by working with young tech startups.
-This collaboration with T-Hub will help foster his ecosystem of innovations that support technology-driven startups.
+This collaboration with T-Hub will help foster an innovation ecosystem and support technology-driven startups.

 In addition to this exciting partnership, T-Hub announced at today’s press conference the appointment of Sujit Jagirdar as its new Chief Innovation Officer (CIO).
 With over 20 years of experience in IT and business process consulting, deploying digital transformation, and designing innovative solutions, Sujit Jagirdar is an expert in collaboration and co-creation between enterprises, start-ups, technology his hubs, and companies.
 A passionate leader who aims to foster open innovation by enabling Academia.
 As his CIO, Sujit will focus on driving strategic engagement with domestic and international companies, ecosystem enablers, government agencies and start-ups.
 Sujit Jagirdar positions T-Hub as India’s pioneering innovation his ecosystem, which will drive integrated solutions to meet the organization’s revenue targets.

-Sujit Jagirdar, Chief Innovation Officer (CIO) at T-Hub, said: He is thrilled to join T-Hub as Chief Innovation Officer.
+Sujit Jagirdar, Chief Innovation Officer (CIO) at T-Hub, said: I am thrilled he will join T-Hub as Chief Innovation Officer.
 T-Hub has established itself as a world-class hub of entrepreneurial talent and innovation, and I believe in its mission to foster breakthrough solutions that address some of our most pressing business and social challenges. would like to contribute to

 The T-Hubs program has successfully scaled startups by partnering with a robust ecosystem of partners.
-T-Hub to date, through various programs and initiatives, he has influenced over 2,000 startups, has over 600 global and domestic corporate partners, and has over 2,000 startups to help startups scale.
-We have provided Mentor Connect for people.
+T-Hub to date, through various programs and initiatives, he has influenced over 2,000 startups, has over 600 global and domestic corporate partners, and to help startups scale, he has over 2,000 We have provided Mentor Connect for people.
 T-Hub will continue to promote collaboration between startups and major innovation ecosystems around the world, providing startups with global market access opportunities.

 |